jacoborous/nytimes-web2pdf/https/www.nytimes3xbfgragh.onion/2020/07/29/health/coronavirus-future-america.html.html.md

 Many of those states are finally taking that advice, but it is not yet clear whether this national change of heart has happened in time to stop the newest wave of deaths from ultimately exceeding the 2,750-a-day peak of mid-April.
-Through Tuesday, the seven-day average was 1,078 virus deaths nationwide.
+Now, the daily average is 1,106 virus deaths nationwide.

 Deaths may surge even higher, experts warned, when cold weather, rain and snow force Americans to meet indoors, eat indoors and crowd into